 - Bostock Library's Nicholas Family Reading Room and adjacent tower reading room

 - Lilly Library’s Thomas Room (Covered drinks are allowed)

-As a Duke University Libraries' patron, you are responsible for paying attention to signs and to self-policing.
-Library security officers will address egregious violations
+As a Duke University Libraries' patron, you should feel empowered to read signage, self-police and encourage others to adhere to library policies.
+Library security officers will address egregious violations.

 Can I advertise in the library?